Heat emitting damage in skin: a thermal pathway for mechanical algesia: Other skin specimens

 \section{Other skin specimens}

 Figure\,\ref{fig:result2} shows the experimental measurements for the skin specimens not fully presented in the manuscript (i.e., all specimens except sample V).
-A temperature map at a given time, the force versus displacement plot and the time evolution of $W$ and $U$ after the onset of rupture are there represented.
+A temperature map at an arbitrary time, the force versus displacement plot and the time evolution of $W$ and $U$ after the onset of rupture are there represented.